-Another method to evaluate our success in land preservation efforts is to compare how much agricultural land is converted vs. preserved over time.
+To evaluate the County's success in land preservation efforts a comparison metric is used to compare how much agricultural land has been converted vs. preserved over time.
 Early in the implementation of County land preservation programs, the amount of agricultural land converted to other uses exceeded the amount of land the County was able to preserve through existing programs.
 This trend quickly reversed itself as the land preservation programs started to take hold in the mid-1980s.
-Since that time the County has continued to far outpace land conversion with land preservation efforts.
+Since that time, the County has continued to far outpace land conversion with land preservation efforts.

 It is also worth noting that agricultural land conversion rates have steadily decreased since the early 1980s.
 This can be attributed to the County's multi-faceted approach of a strong land preservation program and smart growth policies.